groupdocs-viewer/GroupDocs.Viewer-Docs/net/rendering-basics/render-word-documents.md

 To start using the GroupDocs.Viewer API, create a [Viewer](https://apireference.groupdocs.com/viewer/net/groupdocs.viewer/viewer) class instance.
 Pass a document you want to view to the class constructor.
 You can load the document from a file or stream.
 Call one of the [Viewer.View](https://apireference.groupdocs.com/viewer/net/groupdocs.viewer/viewer/methods/view/index) method overloads to convert the document to HTML, PDF, or image format.
 These methods allow you to render the entire document or specific pages.

-## Supported Microsoft Word file formats
+## Supported Word Processing file formats

 GroupDocs.Viewer supports the following file formats: